 He hated dad’s lower middle-class attitude.
 Mom was no different either.
 Both were the types who’d never exploit the best things this world offered.
 By remaining content with their lot in life, they didn’t know they failed their only son…one who chased ambitions, stopped when the traits of his parents’ genes slowly corroded the grit of his resolve.

 Life belonged to young men like Anil, who introduced him to the alluring world of tequila, marijuana, and the White Shark.
 His parents worked in London and, according to him, had already absorbed the taints of white colonist culture into their dark skin.
 His grandfather owned hundreds of millions of rupees worth commercial and residential properties in Delhi and Kerala.

 His grandfather, Anil often said, had peculiar tastes, though he never revealed to him what those tastes were.
 Despite Vinod being his confidant, Anil withheld some secrets from him.
 But whenever he mentioned it, his mouth would stretch in the hint of a grimace and his lips would twitch.

 When Vinod asked him why his parents wouldn’t take him to London, where the education was much better, Anil said that his grandfather demanded that he grow up in India so that he’d not be corrupted by western culture.

 “Corrupted… my foot,” Anil had said.

 Solving mathematical problems in college at least served one purpose.
-Sometimes, they helped one find answers to puzzles in real life.
+Sometimes, it helped one find answers to puzzles in real life.
 Anil didn’t have to tell him what grandfather’s peculiar tastes were.
 It was good Anil didn’t inherit anything other than his wealth…

 Finally, Vinod’s desktop presented him with the White Shark’s image, his short cut to a Promised Land.
 He double-clicked the icon and waited.
 It’d take another eternity before his five-year-old system opened the program.